.

 If you are not the manufacturer or importer you should check with your supplier that the products comply with the Regulations.

-Anyone who supplies products intended to come into direct and prolonged contact with the skin, and that may contain nickel or its compounds, lead or cadmium, will be affected by the Regulations.
+Anyone who supplies products that are intended to come into direct and prolonged contact with the skin, and which may contain nickel or its compounds, lead or cadmium, will be affected by the Regulations.
 Examples are as follows:

 • earrings and other body piercing items